Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: A New Method for Stochastic Compositional Optimization

 Different from \eqref{eq.wSCGD}, we use two sequences of stepsizes $\alpha_k$ and $\beta_k$ in \eqref{eq.SCSC} that decrease at the same rate as SGD.
 As we will show later, under a slightly different assumption, both \eqref{eq.SCSC-2} and \eqref{eq.SCSC-3} can guarantee that the new approach achieves the same convergence rate ${\cal O}(k^{-\frac{1}{2}})$ as SGD for the non-compositional stochastic optimization problems.
-Per iteration, \eqref{eq.SCSC-2} requires the same number of function and gradient evaluations as SCGD, and \eqref{eq.SCSC-3} requires one more function evaluation at the old iterate $\bbtheta^{k-1}$.